 - 5.1.
-CATs Student Fees terms and conditions allow for payment of modules on an individual module basis.
-Therefore, in the event of failure, students would normally only be impacted by a single module cost.
-UEL and LJMU have committed to supporting students complete their programme of study as outlined in their student protection plans. - 5.2.
-CAT will refund students who have paid for modules that have not been delivered through either on site or distance learning mode where adequate notice (one academic year) has not been given.
+CATs Student Fees Terms and Conditions allow for payment of modules on an individual module basis.
+Therefore, in the event of failure, most students would normally only be impacted by a single module cost.
+UEL and LJMU have committed to supporting students complete their programme of study as outlined in their student protection plans. - 5.2. .CAT will refund students who have paid for modules that have not been delivered through either on site or distance learning mode where adequate notice (one academic year) has not been given.
 This policy includes provision to recognise and compensate students where other alternative arrangements are inappropriate or not available and/or where compensation or refund is deemed appropriate.
 This refund and compensation policy is applied in a fair and proportionate way ensuring students are not disadvantaged.
 The policy covers appropriate provision for: - Student tuition fee refunds for those students in receipt of tuition fee loans from the Student Loans Company, students paying their own fees and those being paid by a sponsor - Compensation for additional tuition fees and maintenance costs where students have to transfer programme or provider which resulted in an impact on the time required to complete the qualification - 5.3.
+Where students have made termly fee payments in the event of failure, CAT would recalculate fees on the basis of single module costs and then follow the process in section. - 5.4.
 CAT complies with OIAHE and CMA guidance on this matter.